mendix/docs/content/developerportal/deploy/private-cloud-technical-appendix-01.md

 ## 3 Mendix for Private Cloud Operator

 Mendix for Private Cloud contains multiple components.
-The following components are not a part of the Mendix Operator, but can manage or control it through Mendix Custom Resources:
+The following components are not a part of the Mendix Operator, but can manage or control it through Mendix CRs:

 * The Mendix Gateway Agent allows the Private Cloud Portal to manage environments
-* The Configuration Tool updates Custom Resources that are used to configure the Mendix Operator
+* The Configuration Tool updates CRs that are used to configure the Mendix Operator

 ### 3.1 What the Mendix Operator Offers

 After it has been installed and configured, the Mendix Operator will manage Mendix app environments.
-These environments can be configured by creating, updating or deleting the `MendixApp` Custom Resource (CR).
-The `MendixApp` CR is used to express the environment's desired state, and if the current state does not match the desired state the Mendix Operator will apply the changes necessary to bring the environment to the desired state.
+These environments can be configured by creating, updating or deleting the `MendixApp` CR.
+This CR is used to express the environment's desired state, and if the current state does not match the desired state the Mendix Operator will apply the changes necessary to bring the environment to the desired state.

 The `MendixApp` CR can be modified by any Kubernetes API consumers: other operators; `kubectl`; or the Mendix Gateway Agent.